BorisLabs/terraform-aws-transfer/README.md

 * aws_transfer_user
 * aws_transfer_ssh_key

-This Module will optionally create a Route53 CNAME Record for the server endpoint.
+This Module will optionally create a Route53 CNAME Record for the server endpoint & also the IAM logging role.
+There's also some ability to create an internet facing Transfer service using the VPC.
+Terraform doesn't currently support this functionality, but this current PR is open [Terraform PR]("https://github.com/terraform-providers/terraform-provider-aws/pull/11751)

 ## Usage